Hendrix-CS/csci151/labs/sortimator.md

 The most straightforward implementation involves the use of either `ArrayQueue` or `ListQueue` from [Lab 5](maze-bfs.html):

--   Add each element of the first half of the array into a queue.
+-   Add each element of the first half of the subarray into a queue.
--   Add each element of the second half of the array into a different queue.
+-   Add each element of the second half of the subarray into a different queue.
--   For each element of the array
+-   For each element of the subarray
     -   if the second queue is empty, or if the first queue is not empty and its `element()` value is less than or equal to the `element()` value of the second queue, remove the value from the first queue and store it at this location in the array with `set`.
     -   Otherwise, remove the value from the second queue and store it at this location in the array with `set`.

+{% include important.html content="For the `merge` method, you will need to find the `midpoint` in the exact same way as discussed in  `mergeSortHelper` so you can place the first half and second half of the subarray into queues." %}

 ### Step 4.2 - Testing